 I was quasi-awake in their cocktail-y state in the CT scan so that they could see exactly where it was.
 I might have to hold my breath or move this way or that way.
 They went in, and they were able to ablate it and burn it all out.

 We blew that up and got rid of that.
 After, they took a couple of samples of it so they could send it away for another biomarker testing.

 That’s what’s really important.
 Sometimes this cancer changes.
 Every time we have the opportunity to go in and see what it is, we mostly likely see what it is.

 I’ve had worse PMS cramps through the years.
-I was lousy for about a day or two, but I even went to church the next day.
-They watched me in the hospital overnight, just as a safety precaution.
+I was lousy for about a day or 2, but I even went to church the next day.
+They watched me in the hospital overnight just as a safety precaution.

 Then that was it.
 I was fine.
-I continued doing the scans every three months.
-I don’t even know if it was three to five months later, I had another recurrence.
+I continued doing the scans every 3 months.
+I don’t even know if it was 3 to 5 months later, but I had another recurrence.

 Second Recurrence & Radiation

 Describe how you processed news of a second recurrence

 It becomes just such a blur because I didn’t feel like I had recovered from the last one, and it was back at it again.
 Honestly, for me, I just feel like I was a disappointment.

 I’ve always been a good student.
 I’ve always been a good patient.
 I do what I’m supposed to do.
 I tried to stop doing stupid things.
 I was disappointed in myself again, but it’s like, “Okay, well, we’ve got what we got.
 We’ve got to move forward with it.”